AA Financial Services privacy notice

 If you're making a joint application, or you tell us that you have a spouse or financial associate, we and our underwriters will link your records together.
 So make sure you discuss this with them before making the application.
 CRAs will also link your records together, and these links will remain on your and their files until such time as you or your partner successfully files for a disassociation with the CRAs to break that link.

 We and our underwriters may use commercially available insurance fraud prevention services and claims services in order to prevent, detect and investigate potential fraudulent insurance policy applications and claims.
 We'll share information with the FPAs about your insurance policy application and policies in order to do this, and this information may be given to other organisations.
-You can find more details on the AA Group privacy notice.Back to top
+You can find more details here and on the AA Group privacy notice.Back to top

 Changes to your data